luyadev/luya/docs/guide/concept-depandsync.md

 `./vendor/bin/luya admin/proxy` --> run or setup proxy urls and secret token
 `./vendor/bin/luya admin/proxy/clear` --> clear and reset local stored proxy configuration

-In case an error occurs when executing the `admin\proxy` command, executing the `admin/proxy/clear` command first might help (you will have to enter the url, identifier and token after resetting the configuration with the `clear` command).
+In case an error occurs when executing the `admin/proxy` command, executing the `admin/proxy/clear` command first might help (you will have to enter the url, identifier and token after resetting the configuration with the `clear` command).

 For details and more commands, see {{luya\admin\commands\ProxyController}}.